 Also not required, if you want to protect the floor under the bike, a sturdy fitness mat will do the trick.

-5. Switch out the Standard Petals for Clip-In Petals
+7. Switch out the Standard Pedals for Clip-In Petals

 Cost: $52 (via Amazon at time of writing)

-Again, not required, but if you already have clip-in cycling shoes, you might want to switch out the Sunny petals for a clip-in compatible option.
+Again, not required, but if you already have clip-in cycling shoes, you might want to switch out the Sunny pedals for a clip-in compatible option.

 Tip: make sure to select an option with a Thread size of 9/16″.

-I use these SPD cycling shoes that work with the petals.
-Again, the petals and shoes are definitely not required to get started with using the bike.
+I use these SPD cycling shoes that work with the pedals.
+Again, the pedals and shoes are definitely not required to get started with using the bike.

 In short, I’ve found this home set-up to be incredibly effective and much more affordable than purchasing a Peloton Bike + Membership.